Article March 30, 2026

 The Flow Rule: Precision creates the illusion of speed.
 Chaos sounds like mumbling.

-When your syllables line up perfectly with the hi-hats, your ear perceives the verse as incredibly fast.
+When your syllables line up perfectly with the hi-hats, your ear hears the verse as incredibly fast.
 When your syllables wander off the grid, it sounds rushed and sloppy.

 How do you write the structure of a fast verse?